GunaPalanivel/FinFlow-FinancialFlow/README.md

 ## Problem Statement

-FINTECH PROBLEM STATEMENTS

-1. Develop personalized financial assistant powered by AI that helps consumers manage their finances , make payments and suggest budget advice and optimal payment options including flexible payment choices - `Fin Flow based on this problem statement.`

-2. Develop an e-cash payment gateway solution for in-game purchases, enabling players to use e-cash to buy virtual goods, items, or upgrades within online games.

-3. Develop approaches and frameworks for principle-based digital transaction authentication (alternate for OTP)
+`Problem Statement 6: Seamless Cross-Border Payments`

+Objective:
+Build a platform to facilitate fast, low-cost, and secure cross-border payments.

+Description:
+Traditional cross-border payment methods are often slow and expensive.
+Develop a solution that uses blockchain or other innovative technologies to enable seamless international money transfers with low fees and high security.
+The platform should ensure compliance with international regulations and offer a user-friendly experience. - `Fin Flow based on this problem statement.`

 ## Links